 Looking for a piece that you absolutely love... but that also fits into your decorating scheme?
 Look no further.
-Whether you dwell amid Mid-Century Modern, Nordic Minimalism, Industrial-Chic, Eclectic Bohemian, Coastal, or Traditional/Transitional environments, we've assembled handy and oh-so-chic collections of art specifically tailored to fit your style.
+Whether you dwell amid Mid-Century Modern, Nordic Minimalism, Industrial-Chic, Eclectic Bohemian, Coastal, or Traditional/Transitional environments, we've partnered with Viyet to bring you handy and oh-so-chic collections of art specifically tailored to fit your style.

 Mid-Mod design made a huge comeback about a decade ago, as wistful nostalgia mixed with a pragmatic penchant for clean, sleek, no-frills design.
 If you go gaga for retro Eames furniture, Mad Men, and burnt umber, look for art influenced by the movements of Futurism, Op Art, and Abstract Expressionism.

 If you favor neutral hues, airy open-floor plans, the smart marriage of form to function, and respite from visual clutter, stick to artworks that share your simple, design-savvy sensibility.
 Minimalist artists like Donald Judd, Robert Morris, and Dan Flavin—with their geometric forms, industrial materials or readymades, and physically dominating structures—aren’t the only artists to look to.
 Works that are neutral in tone, black-and-white, or monochromatic add interest to your walls without cluttering up the crisp, clean vibe.